nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 > view respectively.

 6. Let's add a new staff member: type `addstaff n/Isaac p/92345678 e/isaac@gmail.com a/Blk 456, Pasir Ris St 32 t/marketing`
-   and press Enter.<br/><br/>
+   and press Enter.

-   This creates a new staff member called Isaac with the respective phone number, email and address, and adds an optional tag with the name 'marketing'<br><br>
+   This creates a new staff member called Isaac with the respective phone number, email and address, and adds an optional tag with the name 'marketing'.

-7. Let's add a new transaction: type `add ty/E d/Flyer printing amt/100 on/23/10/2023 s/7` and press Enter.<br><br>
+7. Let's add a new transaction: type `add ty/E d/Flyer printing amt/100 on/23/10/2023 s/7` and press Enter.

-   Notice that
-   the app automatically switches to the _transaction list_, and your newly added transaction appears at the bottom of the list.
+   Notice that the app automatically switches to the _transaction list_, and your newly added transaction appears at the bottom of the list.

->**Wondering where the s/7 came from?**
+>**Wondering where the _s/7_ came from?**
 >
 > In step 6, we added a new staff member Isaac, and the app automatically assigned them with an ID of 7, which you can
 > see in the staff list.